 That this collection of mansucripts has been rebound is briefly mentioned in the catalogue of Vat.Lat.
 11414-11709, written in 1959 by Mgr.
-J. Ruysschaert (5), where we read that many of these manuscripts have been rebound by the Jesuits of the Collegium Romanum, though he does not indicate that this concerned almost the complete collection.
-Thus, we know that the present cover of the Voynich MS was added (presumably replacing an earlier one) by the Roman Jesuits, i.e. after the MS was received by Kircher.
+J. Ruysschaert (5), where we read that this was done by the Jesuits of the Collegium Romanum.
+From all this we know that the present cover of the Voynich MS was added (presumably replacing an earlier one) by the Roman Jesuits, i.e. after the MS was received by Kircher.

 The earlier cover of the MS has not been preserved, but we are able to learn something about it from forensic analyes.
 There are insect holes in the first and last folios of the MS. As pointed out by the conservators who inspected the MS for several hours in the Folger Library in Washington in November 2014, these insects are not at all interested in parchment, but in wood.
-This led to the conclusion that the original binding of the MS almost certainly had wooden boards.
+From this, it could be concluded that the original binding of the MS almost certainly had wooden boards.
 The woodworms just nibbled at the first and last pages and the location of the wormholes matches well with the places where the insects could move in and out of this cover.
 From discolouring on the first and last folios it was furthermore concluded that these wooden boards were covered by tanned leather (see note 2).
 Interestingly, Manfred Staudinger, who has researched the account ledgers of Rudolf II preserved in Vienna, once remarked that the Voynich MS could hardly have been owned by Rudolf II, because it should have had a very different binding.
 This objection has now been explained.

-Research performed by staff of the Historical Archives of the Gregorian Library in Rome has been recorded in their blog (6), and this tells us that the MS collection was described, sometime in the 18th Century, as “old books infested by worms”.
-The manuscripts were subsequently sent to a binder, where they were rebound.
-The Boccaccio MS seems to have undergone a similar fate, as it has quite similar insect holes as the Voynich MS (7).
+Research performed by staff of the Historical Archives of the Gregorian Library in Rome, which has been recorded in their blog (6), tells us that the MS collection was described, sometime in the 18th Century, as “old books infested by worms”.
+The manuscripts were subsequently rebound.
+The Boccaccio MS mentioned above seems to have undergone a similar fate, as it has quite similar insect holes as the Voynich MS (7).